qleveque/hexa.nvim/README.md

 + `:HexSearchBack`: same as `HexSearch`, but backward
 + `:HexReformat`: properly reformats the hexa content
 + `:HexShow`: shows the address and ASCII windows
-+ `:HexToggleBin`: switches between binary and hexa representation
++ `:HexBin`: switches between binary and hexa representation
 + `:HexRun`: runs the binary file
 + `:HexGoto`: goes to the given hexa position
 + `:Hex`: open current file as a binary file